kbrock84/kbrock84.com-gatsby/src/pages/03-14-2019/index.md

 /pizza/.test(entree);
 ```

+#

+_Hint: If you would like to follow along and play with some of these expressions, I've found [Regex Pal](https://www.regexpal.com/) to be very helpful_

-In the above example, if the entree variable contained `pizza` anywhere within the string, it will return true.
-Some examples that will return true:
-`pizza` `pizzas` `spizzas` `i like to eat pizza`
+In the above example, if the `entree` variable contained `pizza` anywhere within the string, it will return true.
+Some examples that will return true: `pizza` `pizzas` `spizzas` `i like to eat pizza`.

 #